 Fence it with Wooden Pallets

 If your A/C unit resides in the corner of your landscape, build a cute fence around it using wooden pallets.
 You can repurpose old shipping pallets to create a DIY wooden pallet fence.
 All you need to do is sand the wood for a smooth and professional wood look.
-To match your outdoor color scheme, paint the fence with any exotic color to give it a summery vibe and hide your A/C perfectly.
+To match your outdoor color scheme, paint the fence with any exotic color to give it a summery vibe while hiding your A/C perfectly.

 Design a Beautiful Pathway to Create Distraction